 How does Sonos work?

 Sonos speakers use your home wi-fi network in order to stream music either from the internet or from your smartphones and tablets.
 Sonos doesn’t support Bluetooth for the simple reason that the Bluetooth signal may not carry through your entire home and is not reliable enough for high-quality audio streaming.

 The app acts as the main remote control for all the Sonos speakers in your house and lets you control them individually, group them into ‘Rooms’ or have every speaker playing the same thing.
 That means you could have two people playing something completely different in different rooms, or group all the speakers together for a party.

 What makes Sonos so versatile is that it lets you play music from a huge range of sources, whether it's a music service, directly from your phone or even from a turntable.
-There are also accessories that can help you bring your current speakers into the Sonos app.
+There are also accessories that let you use your current speakers, bringing them into the Sonos app.

-Do services like Prime, Apple Music and Spotify work with Sonos?
+Do services like Apple Music, Spotify, Amazon Music and YouTube Music work with Sonos?

 Yes, you can add your music streaming service to the Sonos app and then have instant access to all of your music.
-Sonos supports around 80 music services globally, including Amazon Prime, Apple Music, Spotify, Tidal, Amazon Music, Soundcloud, Google Play Music, Deezer, Napster and more.
+Sonos supports around 80 music services globally.
+The company recently just announced support for YouTube Music but the list also includes Amazon Music Unlimited, Apple Music, Spotify, Tidal, Soundcloud, Google Play Music, Deezer and Napster.

 It also supports audiobook services like Audible and audiobooks.com and it’ll even 'bookmark' your audio book so you can start listening on your phone and carry on in the same place using the Sonos speaker.